 - National Highway Traffic Safety Administration

 - U.S. Department of Agriculture

 - Internal Revenue Service

 Converting a nonconforming vehicle to comply with U.S. regulations is usually prohibitively expensive, and it is sometimes impossible or impractical.
-Further, some vehicles are prohibited from importation into the United States because of the vehicles themselves or the country from which they originated.
-For these reasons, it is important to determine if your car is in compliance with U.S. regulations before you attempt to import it.
+And in some cases, the import of a vehicle into the U.S. will be prohibited.
+It is important to determine if your car complies with U.S. regulations before you attempt to import it.

 Safety and Emissions Standards

-To ensure that an automobile manufactured abroad is in compliance with U.S. safety and emission standards you will be required to produce confirmation statements from vehicle’s manufacturer.
+To ensure that an automobile manufactured abroad complies with U.S. safety and emission standards, you will be required to produce confirmation statements from vehicle’s manufacturer.